peteroupc/peteroupc.github.io/random.md

 ## Acknowledgments

 I acknowledge&mdash;
-- the commenters to the CodeProject version of this page (as well as a similar article of mine on CodeProject), including "Cryptonite" and member 3027120, and
+- the commenters to the CodeProject version of this page (as well as a similar article of mine on CodeProject), including "Cryptonite" and member 3027120,
+- Severin Pappadeux, and
 - Lee Daniel Crocker, who reviewed this document and gave comments.

 <a id=Notes></a>